Case Studies & Reports

-RIT develops cases of refugee integration with host communities in towns and urban neighborhoods around the world
+RIT develops case studies of refugee integration with host communities in towns and urban neighborhoods around the world

 Each of RIT's case studies are specific to their local context and the reflexive experiences of the case study's researcher(s), while also addressing three general cross-cutting themes:

 RIT Case Locations See details below

 - Beirut, Lebanon

 - Cape Town, South Africa